yaa-llc/pas-plugin/wp-store-locator/readme.txt

 This is most likely caused by a plugin like W3 Total Cache that tried to minify the HTML output on the store locator page.
 You can fix this by excluding the store locator from being minified on the settings page of the caching plugin you're using.
 In W3 Total Cache this is done by going to Minify -> Advanced -> Never minify the following pages, and fill in the page you don't want to have minified.
 So if your store locator is used on mydomain.com/store-locator, then fill in 'store-locator'.

-= Can I use different markers for each category? =
+= Can I use different markers for category or individual store locations? =

-Unfortunately not at the moment, but this will be possible in the future.
+How to use custom markers is described [here](https://wpstorelocator.co/document/use-custom-markers/), you can also only use [different markers](https://wpstorelocator.co/document/use-custom-markers/) for a few locations, or just for the [categories](https://wpstorelocator.co/document/set-unique-category-markers/).

 = The map doesn't display properly.
 It's either broken in half or doesn't load at all. =